 I am Full Professor at the Physics Department of the University of Naples "Federico II" and Einstein BIH Visiting Professor at the MDC in Berlin.
 My scientific activities concern Statistical Mechanics of Complex Systems in Physics and applications to Molecular Biology, with mathematical and computer approaches.
 I worked at ESPCI in Paris, Imperial College London, and at the UK Complexity Science Centre in Warwick.
-My group is now based at the Physics Department of the University of Naples "Federico II".
-I am the national coordinator of IS-BioPhys, the INFN project on the applications of the methods of Theoretical Physics in Biology, and I am a member of The 4D Nucleome consortium of the NIH in the US and of the Berlin Institute of Health in DE.
-I serve in international panels for the management of research and its resources, including the Agence Nationale de la Recherche (ANR) in France, and in the EPJP and FPB boards.
-In 2016 I was the recipient of the Einstein BIH Award at MDC by the Einstein Foundation.
+I coordinate the INFN Biological Physics national project (IS) in IT, and I am a member of The 4D Nucleome consortium of the NIH in the US and of the Berlin Institute of Health in DE.
+I serve in international panels for the management of research and its resources, including the ANR in France, and in the EPJP board.
+In 2016 I was the recipient of the Einstein BIH Fellowship award from the Einstein Foundation in Berlin.

 Statistical Mechanics of Complex Systems: in Physics, we have been working on equilibrium and off-equilibrium processes, phase transitions and critical phenomena, in disordered and glassy systems, vortices in superconductors and, in particular, on granular media (see a review in NATURE MAT.).